Service level objectives

 Click the required SLO to open its details.
 Here you can manage and assess your SLO.

-It's active when maximum period for historical data retrieval in your data source is>0
+2Run Replay is inactive when the maximum period for historical data retrieval is set for this data source to 0

-- Zoom in and out SLO charts to access SLI raw data
+The default time zone matches the time zone set in SLO grid - Zoom in SLO charts to access SLI raw data

 Highlightsโ

-The primary objective is an objective of your SLO that takes center stage on the SLO details page.
+The primary objective is an objective that takes center stage on the SLO details page.

 You can access its detailed information